ondat/documentation/docs/install/airgapped-clusters.md

     ```

 1. Once you have the `ondat-operator.yaml` you must edit the file to amend the
 container image URL for the private registry one.

     Edit the variables `REGISTRY_IMG_OPERATOR` and `REGISTRY_IMG_PROXY`

-    ```
+    ```bash
     # Change operator image for your registry url reference

     ONDAT_VERSION=v2.5.0